 - recalling the deep attachment to peace of the peoples in Europe; - noting that recently, in Bonn, Rome, London, Brussels, Paris, Amsterdam and other cities, well over a million people have demonstrated against Europe becoming the battleground of a nuclear conflict; - concerned that while resources are wasted on nuclear weaponry, the pressing needs of economic and social development in the third world are inadequately met; - noting that negotiations are due to start on November 30 between the United States and the Soviet Union about arms reductions; - 1.
-Calls on the negotiations to take account of the wishes of the people of Europe, who: - reject the installation of new NATO medium-range missiles on European soil: - seek the dismantling of similar missiles installed by the Soviet Union; - reject the deployment of neutron bombs in Europe; - want gradual elimination of all nuclear weapons in Europe; - 2.
+Calls on the negotiations to take account of the wishes of the people of Europe, who: - reject the installation of new NATO medium-range missiles on European soil; - seek the dismantling of similar missiles installed by the Soviet Union; - reject the deployment of neutron bombs in Europe; - want gradual elimination of all nuclear weapons in Europe; - 2.
 Urges that every effort be made to promote world peace; - 3.
-Calls on its President to transmit this resolution to the Commission, the Council, the governments of the Member States, of all other European States, and of the USSR and the USA.
+Calls on its President to transmit this resolution to the Commission, the Council, the governments of the Member States, of all other European States, and of the USSR and the USA.'

-MOTION FOR A RESOLUTION (DOC.1-904/81) tabled by Mr Glinne, Mr Jaquet, Mr G. Fuchs, Mr Hansch, Mr van Mrs Focke, Mr Zagari, Mr Cariglia, Mr Dido' and Mr J. Moreau on behalf of the Socialist Group pursuant to Rule 47 of the Rules of Procedure on the USA-USSR disarmament negotiations in Geneva
+MOTION FOR A RESOLUTION (DOC.1-904/81) tabled by Mr Glinne, Mr Jaquet, Mr G. Fuchs, Mr Hansch, Mr van Miert, Mr B. Friedrich, Mrs Focke, Mr Zagari, Mr Cariglia, Mr Dido' and Mr J. Moreau on behalf of the Socialist Group pursuant to Rule 47 of the Rules of Procedure on the USA-USSR disarmament negotiations in Geneva

-- having noted the recent statements as to the possibility of 1 nuclear war in Europe, - having regard to the deployment of Soviet SS 20 missiles, - having regard to the danger of Pershing II and cruise missile installed by way of retaliation, - Reaffirms that disarmament, non-use of force and recourse t international arbitration must continue to be the guiding principles of all responsible political action; - 2.
-Expresses the wish that the negotiations between the USA an USSR which resumed on 30 November should have as their objet a reduction of armaments and tension in Europe and lead to and simultaneous disarmament guaranteeing the security of e nation and its right to self-determination; - 3.
-Expresses its resolve to press for the necessary balance of to be achieved in Europe at the lowest level, by the disman of SS 20 missiles together with the non-installation of Per and cruise missiles, and by endeavouring also to achieve a at the lowest level of all medium-range nuclear weapon in Europe; - Endorses moreover the aim of the total abolition of mediumnuclear weapons in Central Europe; - 5.
-Considers that the success of the disarmament negotiations of both nuclear and conventional weapons presupposes the atof an overall balance of forces, of such a kind that neither gain advantage over the other; - 6.
-Wishes the European Parliament to follow the progress of the negotiations stage by stage and to adopt a position in the 1 of the concerns expressed above;
+- having noted the recent statements as to the possibility of limited nuclear war in Europe, - having regard to the deployment of Soviet SS 20 missiles, - having regard to the danger of Pershing II and cruise missiles being installed by way of retaliation, - Reaffirms that disarmament, non-use of force and recourse to international arbitration must continue to be the guiding principles of all responsible political action; - 2.
+Expresses the wish that the negotiations between the USA and the USSR which resumed on 30 November should have as their objective a reduction of armaments and tension in Europe and lead to effective and simultaneous disarmament guaranteeing the security of each nation and its right to self-determination; - 3.
+Expresses its resolve to press for the necessary balance of forces to be achieved in Europe at the lowest level, by the dismantling of SS 20 missiles together with the non-installation of Pershing II and cruise missiles, and by endeavouring also to achieve a balance at the lowest level of all medium-range nuclear weapon systems in Europe; - 4.
+Endorses moreover the aim of the total abolition of medium-range nuclear weapons in Central Europe; - 5.
+Considers that the success of the disarmament negotiations in respect of both nuclear and conventional weapons presupposes the attainment of an overall balance of forces, of such a kind that neither side can gain advantage over the other; - 6.
+Wishes the European Parliament to follow the progress of the negotiations stage by stage and to adopt a position in the light of the concerns expressed above;